SyndiShanX/Synergy-HMW-GSC-Menu/README.md

 HorizonMW GSC Mod Menu

-This Menu is a Work-In-Progress, so expect changes and possibly some Bugs
+This Menu is a Work-in-Progress, so expect changes and possibly some Bugs

 If you use any Code from my Menu, your Menu also has to be Open-Source as per the [GNU GPLv3 License](https://github.com/SyndiShanX/Synergy-HMW-GSC-Menu/blob/main/LICENSE.md)